 Exempt employees are not eligible for overtime pay.

 Certain deductions from pay, including federal and state income taxes and Social Security taxes, are required by law.
 Other payroll deductions may be arranged, such as benefit plan deductions.

 In most cases, employees are paid weekly, biweekly (every two weeks) or monthly depending on employment classifications.
 Paydays are usually on Friday.
-If the normal payday falls on a Company holiday, payments will be made on the Thursday immediately prior to the holiday.
+If the normal payday falls on a banking holiday, payments will be made on the Thursday immediately prior to the holiday.

 It is Company policy to pay employees by direct deposit or check on a regular basis and in a manner so that the amount, method, and timing of such payments comply with applicable laws or regulations.
 The Company strongly encourages all employees to utilize direct deposit.
 If an employee does not have direct deposit, the Company will not take responsibility for paychecks lost in the mail.
 A nominal fee may be charged for any paycheck lost in the mail where stop payment has to be made and the paycheck has to be reissued.

 Newly Hired Employees:

 Depending on their date of hire, newly hired employees are paid on the first scheduled payday following receipt of payroll documentation.

 Employees must complete appropriate tax withholding forms during the new hire process.
 Changes may be made by submitting a new form to Human Resources (HR) and/or payroll personnel.